top of page

-Every couple’s relationship is unique, shaped by personal histories, shared experiences, and individual struggles with communication and connection.
-For many, navigating these complexities can feel overwhelming, and that's where therapy becomes a guiding light.
+Every couple’s relationship is unique.
+Each is shaped by personal histories, shared experiences, and individual struggles with communication and connection.
+Navigating these complexities can feel overwhelming.
+That's where therapy becomes a guiding light.
 When I work with couples, my primary approach is the Gottman Method—a research-backed framework that focuses on building strong, lasting connections.
-But life doesn’t fit neatly into one box, and neither does therapy.
-That’s why I often blend the Gottman Method with elements of other therapeutic approaches, tailoring each session to meet the couple’s unique needs.
+Life doesn’t fit neatly into one box, and neither does therapy.
+That's why I often blend the Gottman Method with elements of other therapeutic approaches, tailoring each session to meet the couple’s unique needs.

 This post will walk you through why I use the Gottman Method, how it works, and how I complement it with modalities like Acceptance and Commitment Therapy (ACT), Accelerated Experiential Dynamic Psychotherapy (AEDP), and Attachment Science to support couples in their personal and relational growth.